Find Trade Colleges

 72% Freshmen Loans

-Approximately 72% of the students who attend this school take out loans.
+72% of Cape Girardeau CTC students take out loans to afford college costs.
 The typical student loan amount is $3,281 a year.
 Cape Girardeau CTC has a 1.1% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Other Missouri Trade Schools